himanop/CostcoPythonProject/README.md

 # CostcoPythonProject
 ## Costco billing system (Python)
-This project was initally checked in on Bitbucket Project replicating costco billing system
+This project replicates costco billing system.
-Developed as part of proof of concept for python command prompt
+Developed as part of proof of concept for python command prompt.
+Following featuers are supported:
+Creating and deleting cashiers
+Creating and printing receipts
+Buying different items
+Printing receipts of a specific member
+This project was initally checked in on Bitbucket
 Authors: Himanshu Singh and Girija Singh